 We, the members of the Berrien Unitarian Universalist Fellowship, covenant to provide a caring community that nurtures and respects the worth and dignity of each person, recognizes the interdependence of all living things, supports the individual in the search for spirituality and the exploration of the mysteries of life, and extends itself into the world in which we live.

 Services at Berrien Unitarian Universalist Fellowship (BUUF) are held Sunday mornings at 10:30 am.

-Children’s Classes (September-May) and Nursery Care also begin at 10:30.
+Children’s Classes and Nursery Care also begin at 10:30.

 The people of BUUF welcome you to our Sunday Service.
 Immediately following the Worship Service move to the Fuller Fellowship Hall for coffee and conversation.
-After coffee we usually gather again for Circle Talk, a brief discussion of the morning’s topic; many consider this to be the most important part of the service.
-Visitors are invited to participate in Circle Talk as you feel comfortable.Check Out BUUF’s Online Calendar
+After coffee we usually gather again in the sanctuary for Circle Talk, an open discussion of the morning’s topic; some consider this to be the most important part of the service.
+Visitors are invited to join or participate in Circle Talk as they feel comfortable.Check Out BUUF’s Online Calendar